 "Have you read last month's issue where Conan fought against the city of were-cats alone?
 That was an incredible read," the man gushed uncharacteristically.

 "Uh no, I haven't."

-As he passed last month's issue of Conan the Barbarian to Harry, he held out his hand.
-"My name's Dave, Dave Cooper.
-And it seems I was very wrong about you, my young friend.
+The man held out his hand.
+"My name's Dave, Dave Cooper," he said.
+"And it seems I was very wrong about you, my young friend.
 We have the exact same taste in comic books."

 "Oh Good Lord, you've never heard of Star Trek before?
 Never mind that, have you heard about a series called 'Watchmen' before?"